dloss/klp/README.md

 2022-09-05T06:25:27.466Z poll_read: waiting on response
 ```

+klp can add some additional, synthetic fields to the event.
+For performance reasons this is only done if you explicitly list these keys using `--keys`/`-k`.

+* `_klp_timedelta`: time span between this event and the event before (hours:minutes:seconds.microseconds)
+* `_klp_ts`: timestamp showing when the event was shown by klp

 ### Filter on log level

 Use `--loglevels`/`-l` to restrict the output to specific log levels.